jrnold/r4ds-exercise-solutions/docs/model-basics.md

 \begin{center}\includegraphics[width=0.7\linewidth]{model-basics_files/figure-latex/unnamed-chunk-4-1} \end{center}

-To re-run this a few times using `purrr`, and plot using code similar to that in the chapter:
-There appear to be a few outliers in this data.
-You can re-rerun this a couple times to see if this hold.

-We can also do this slightly more systematically.
+We can also do this more systematically, by generating several simulations and plotting the line.
-We will simulate this several times using `purrr` and plot the line using `geom_smooth`:

 ```r